delaval-htps/OC_MediLabo-Solutions_P9_OC/README.md

 We use Spring security to securize application.

-For this moment, as application is not a release version, we have just implented one registred user in memory (see chapter of [credential](#credential)) to log in it.
+For this moment, as application is not a release version, we have just implemented one registred user in memory (see chapter of [credential](#credential)) to log in it.

 The secure access to application follows the following principles: